hazem33/Lane_detection/README.md

 -Testing results on image, video (with and without debug mode) are already in the results video

+-Testing data are already in test folder, so you can copy the path of test video/image directly from them

 ## Dependencies
 > Note: `Python 3 & pip package installer` are required.
 - OpenCV